-Jay Srinivasan is a partner in the Los Angeles office of Gibson, Dunn & Crutcher where he practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues.
-Mr. Srinivasan serves a wide range of clients in the energy, entertainment, medical, and high tech industries.
-In addition to representing clients in litigation, Mr. Srinivasan also has provided antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
+Jay Srinivasan is Co-Partner in Charge of the Los Angeles office of Gibson, Dunn & Crutcher, where he practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues.
+Mr. Srinivasan represents a wide range of clients in the energy, entertainment, medical, and high tech industries in litigation, and also provides antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
 In addition to his antitrust practice, Mr. Srinivasan specializes in complex business litigation and class action defense.

-- Ongoing representation of Intel Corporation in a Section 5 case brought by the Federal Trade Commission challenging wide-ranging conduct.
+- Representation of Intel Corporation in a Section 5 case brought by the Federal Trade Commission challenging wide-ranging conduct.
 Mr. Srinivasan’s focus has been on the technical claims, including allegations about software functionality, industry benchmark design, and industry standard-setting.

 - Representation of Intel Corporation in a Section 2 Sherman Act case brought by a competitor regarding broad-ranging business and engineering practices, resulting in a settlement of all claims.